nanogiants/appcom-styleguide-android/README.md

 appcom interactive GmbH.
 It describes rules how to organize your project, packages and files, so that some best practises are held.
 These best practises have developed over the last 5 years and are brought to proof in many commercial products for well known clients.
+It is based on the [Appcom General Code Style Guide](TODO: Link to repo / documentation) which should be known to understand all parts of this guide.

 So use it in your favor if you want to and/or override the style guide in any way you want.

 This style guide is inspired by and loosely build on the [Javascript style guide by Airbnb](https://github.com/airbnb/javascript).

-// TODO: Hinweis auf das allgemeinere Dokument "Appcom General Code Style Guide", dessen Inhalt durch dieses Dokument erweitert wird

 ## Tables of Contents {.unnumbered #table-of-contents}